-- (a) When considering the criteria to be applied in respect of any exemptions, rebates and reductions on any properties used for agricultural purposes the Municipality must take into account: - (i) The extent of rates related services rendered by the Municipality in respect of such properties; - (ii) The contribution of agriculture to the local economy; - (iii) The extent to which agriculture assists in meeting the service delivery and developmental objectives of the Municipality; and - (iv) The contribution of agriculture to the social and economic welfare of farm workers. - (b) In terms of section 84 of the Act the Minister for Provincial and Local Government, and in concurrence with the Minister of Finance as required through section 19 of the Act, may determine that a rate levied by the Council on a category of non-residential property may not exceed the ratio to the rate on residential property.
+- (a) When considering the criteria to be applied in respect of any exemptions, rebates and reductions on any properties used for agricultural purposes the Municipality must take into account: - (i) The extent of rates related services rendered by the Municipality in respect of such properties; - (ii) The contribution of agriculture to the local economy; - (iii) The extent to which agriculture assists in meeting the service delivery and

+- (iv) The contribution of agriculture to the social and economic welfare of farm workers. - (b) In terms of section 84 of the Act the Minister for Provincial and Local Government, and in concurrence with the Minister of Finance as required through section 19 of the Act, may determine that a rate levied by the Council on a category of non-residential property may not exceed the ratio to the rate on residential property.
 In the absence of any such promulgation the municipality will apply the standard ratio for agricultural properties as 1:0.25 (75% "rebate" on the tariff for residential properties).
-Since the 2009/2010 financial year the minister has promulgated a ratio of 1:0.25.

-- (c) An additional rebate (based on the total property value) of a maximum of 10% will be granted by the municipality in respect of the following: - (i) 2.5% for the provision of accommodation in a permanent structure to farm workers and their dependents or families; - (ii) 2.5% if these residential properties are provided with potable water; - (iii) 2.5% if the residential properties of the farm workers are electrified; and - (iv) 2.5% for the provision of land for burial of own farm workers or for educational and / or recreational purposes to own farm workers as well as for workers from surrounding farms. - (d) The granting of additional rebates is subject to the following: - (i) All applications must be addressed in writing to the Municipality indicating how service delivery and development obligations of the Municipality and contribution to the social and economic welfare of farm workers were met.
-If the rebate applied for is granted the rebate will apply from the date of receipt of such application and will be regarded as a once off requirement. - (ii) Council reserves the right to send officials or its agents to premises/ households receiving relief on annual basis for the purpose of conducting an on-site audit of the details supplied.
+Since the 2009/2010 financial year the minister has promulgated a ratio of 1:0.25. - (c) An additional rebate (based on the total property value) of a maximum of 10% will be granted by the municipality in respect of the following: - (i) 2.5% for the provision of accommodation in a permanent structure to farm workers and their dependents or families; - (ii) 2.5% if these residential properties are provided with potable water; - (iii) 2.5% if the residential properties of the farm workers are electrified; and - (iv) 2.5% for the provision of land for burial of own farm workers or for educational and / or recreational purposes to own farm workers as well as for workers from surrounding farms. - (d) All agriculture properties' rates payable will be capped to an increase of 50% from the previous financial year rates payable, except in cases where the property category changed from another category to residential. - (d) The granting of additional rebates is subject to the following: - (i) All applications must be addressed in writing to the Municipality indicating how service delivery and development obligations of the Municipality and contribution to the social and economic welfare of farm workers were met.
+If the rebate applied for is granted the rebate will apply from the date of receipt of such application and will be regarded as a once off requirement.

+- (ii) Council reserves the right to send officials or its agents to premises/ households receiving relief on annual basis for the purpose of conducting an on-site audit of the details supplied.
 The onus also rests on recipients to immediately notify Council of any changes in their original application. - (iii) The Municipality retains the right to refuse the exemption if the details supplied in the application form were incomplete, incorrect or false. - (e) No other rebates will be granted to properties that qualify for the agricultural rebate.
 For the avoidance of doubt, properties that qualify for the agricultural rebate will not be entitled to the residential rate exemption as set out in paragraph 9.1(b) of this policy.

-11.1.4 Properties where the municipality is unable to provide municipal services
+11.1.5 Properties where the municipality is unable to provide municipal services